 The J-1 visa is typically issued to visitors who will participate in programs that promote cultural exchange, especially to obtain medical or business training within the US.

-The intent is for these participants of the Exchange Visitor Program to learn skills while in the US and when they return to their home country they will utilize those skills.
+The intent is for these participants of the Exchange Visitor Program to learn specific skills while in the US and to utilize those skills when they return to their home country.

-What is the Process to Obtain a J-1 Visa?
+What is the Process to Get a J-1 Visa?

-Before applying for the J-1 visa, you must ensure you have the required academic background.
-You must also ensure that an American organization will act as your sponsor and that you meet eligibility criteria.
+To get the J-1 visa, you must first ensure that you have the required academic background, meet the eligibility criteria, and have an American organization that will act as your sponsor.

 You will be required to show that you have sufficient funds to support yourself during your stay and you will also need to demonstrate that you have strong ties to your home country.
 You must also be prepared to leave the US when your exchange program has concluded.